jakemcc/jakemccrary.com/source/_posts/2017-02-26-using-lein-test-refresh-with-expectations.markdown

 using
 [lein-test-refresh](https://github.com/jakemcc/lein-test-refresh) to
-automatically rerun your tests when your code changes. `lein-test-refresh` is a fork of the original expectations test autorunner, [lein-autoexpect](https://github.com/clojure-expectations/lein-autoexpect), but it has grown to have more features than its original inspiration.
-Now you can use it (and in fact, have to if you use the new syntax and Leiningen and want your tests to be ran automatically) with expectations.
+automatically rerun your tests when your code changes. `lein-test-refresh` is a fork of the original expectations autorunner, [lein-autoexpect](https://github.com/clojure-expectations/lein-autoexpect), but it has grown to have more features than its original inspiration.
+Now you can use it with `expectations`[^2].

 Below is a sample `project.clj` that uses `lein-test-refresh` with the latest expectations.